Candidate confidently answering behavioral interview questions during a professional job interview.

 • Show self-awareness- Acknowledge the weakness without making excuses.

-• Focus on growth- This is the most important part!
+• Focus on growth- This is the most essential part!
 Explain what you’re doing to address the weakness.

 For example, instead of saying, “I’m bad at public speaking,” you could say:

 See the difference?
-It shows you’re honest, you’re aware of your challenges, and you’re taking steps to overcome them.
+It shows you’re honest, aware of your challenges, and taking steps to overcome them.
 That’s what interviewers want to see.
-It’s like admitting you’re not a master chef, but you’re taking cooking classes and trying new recipes.
+It’s like admitting you’re not a master chef but taking cooking classes and trying new recipes.
 They respect the effort.

 Cheerful young woman standing under sunlight with glowing colorful orbs symbolizing positivity.